suhani-pandey/Sketch-To-Image/README.md

 # 📌 Overview

 This project implements a sketch-to-image generation system tailored for furniture design.
-By leveraging ControlNet with Stable Diffusion, the model can turn simple hand-drawn furniture sketches into high-quality, photorealistic renders — ideal for designers, architects, and furniture manufacturers.
+By leveraging ControlNet with Stable Diffusion, the model can turn simple hand-drawn furniture sketches into realistic image.

 # ✨ Features